Primary tabs

 Feedback

-Students will receive written and oral feedback on a formative essay submitted during Michaelmas Term.
+Students will receive written and oral feedback on two formative essays submitted during Michaelmas Term.
 They will receive written feedback on their examination answers, their assessed coursework essay and on their dissertation.
-Students receive written termly progress reports.
+Students will deliver an oral presentation about their dissertation plans, and receive feedback on this.
+They will also be required to submit a dissertation proposal to be discussed with their dissertation supervisor.
+Students will also receive written termly progress reports.

 Assessment